-- Bring a pot of water to a boil, and boil the onions until tender, about 13 minutes.
+- Bring a pot of water to a boil, and boil 3 ½ pounds onions until tender, about 13 minutes.
 Drain well and let cool slightly.
 Cut the top and bottom of onions off horizontally.
 Chop the onion insides and place into a bowl.
 You should have just one or two outer rings of each onion intact.
-Add the chopped herbs and mix well.
+Add 1 bunch chopped herbs and mix well.

-- Soak the breadcrumbs in the milk, and place raisins in warm milk to soften.
+- Soak ⅗ to ¾ cup breadcrumbs in ½ cup milk, and place ⅓ cup raisins in warm milk to soften.
 Set both of these aside.

-- Heat the butter in a large frying pan over medium heat, and sauté the herbs and onions for 2 to 3 minutes.
+- Heat 3 ½ Tablespoons butter in a large frying pan over medium heat, and sauté the herbs and onions for 2 to 3 minutes.
 Season to taste with salt.

-- Add the breadcrumbs and raisins to the herb and onion mixture, along with 2 of the eggs and about ½cup of the Parmigiano-Reggiano.
+- Add the breadcrumbs and raisins to the herb and onion mixture, along with 2 eggs and about ½ cup Parmigiano-Reggiano.
 Fill the boiled onions with the mixture, and arrange them in a baking dish lightly oiled or sprayed with cooking spray.

-- In a small bowl, beat the remaining egg with the remaining Parmigiano-Reggiano, adding a little milk.
+- In a small bowl, beat the remaining 1 egg with the remaining ¼ cup Parmigiano-Reggiano, adding a little milk.
 Pour the mixture over the onions.
 Put a flake of butter on top of each onion.

 - Bake until the surface is golden brown, approximately 20 minutes.